-Various electronics components may be installed on the vessel including single and optional dual chart plotters.
+Various electronic components are available on the vessel including single and dual chart plotters.

 Each component utilizes individual operator's manuals.
 Refer to the appropriate electronic component operator's manual for detailed product information since the vast amount of information presented can not be covered here.